jasminealicia/Exoplanet-Habitability/README.md

 # Exoplanet-Habitability
 Binary classification project for Bay Path University's ADS 635 Data Mining I class.
-The goal was to build models that would accurately predict whether an exoplanet was habitable or not.
+The goals were to create a data set for my machine learning methods using the NASA Exoplanet Archive data and to build models that would accurately predict whether an exoplanet was habitable or not.
 As I continue to learn more, I wish to come back to this project and fix any mistakes I'd missed and optimize the code.